 The body’s nervous system becomes intensely compromised during crystal meth addiction.
 Shortly after crystal meth is introduced into the system, natural brain chemistry becomes altered, upsetting the user’s balance of important neurotransmitters.
 As drug dependency develops over time, crystal meth can cause a host of neurological changes in the body and brain, leading to serious complications and physical and mental health disorders.

+Crystal meth acts on three important brain chemicals, known as neurotransmitters—dopamine (providing contentedness), serotonin (triggering feelings of pleasure), and norepinephrine (regulating energy and crisis responses).
+As a result, the brain experiences a chemical imbalance, responsible for the side effects associated with smoking or snorting crystal meth.
 For this reason, when high on crystal meth, a dependent individual experiences energy spikes (known as “tweaking”), paranoia, loss of appetite, aggression, and euphoria.
 When crystal meth depletes from the system, the body feels a downward chemical imbalance, leading to extreme exhaustion (“crashing”), lethargy, and depression.

 The nervous system also can cause physical responses to long-term crystal meth abuse.
 Because crystal meth can affect the brain’s regulation of the body, meth dependent individuals can experience rapid heartbeat (tachycardia), skipped heartbeats (arrhythmia), and high blood pressure (hypertension).

-The body’s immune responses also can become affected, lowering resistance to both bacterial and viral infections.
+The body’s immune responses can also become affected, lowering resistance to bacterial and viral infections.
 Some studies even show evidence that crystal meth dependency can cause neurological damage severe enough to eventually trigger the onset of Parkinson’s disease in some dependent individuals.

-Call Passages Addiction Treatment Center today if you or a loved one is battling an addiction to drugs and/or alcohol.
-Our admissions department is available 24/7 and can be reached directly by dialing our toll-free number at (888) 397-0112.
+Call Passages Addiction Treatment Centers today if you or a loved one is battling an addiction to drugs and alcohol.
+Our admissions department is available 24/7 and can be reached directly by calling our toll-free number at (888) 397-0112.
 We look forward to speaking with you soon.